The 20 Best Infant Epilepsy with Migrant Focal Crisis Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Joon Kang focuses on the diagnosis and treatment of seizures and epilepsy.
 Dr. Kang has a clinical interest in the pre-surgical evaluation and treatment of patients who have drug resistant epilepsy.
 Her research interests include minimally invasive epilepsy surgery, continuous electroencephalogram (EEG) monitoring in the intensive care unit (ICU) and status epilepticus.
 Dr. Kang received her bachelor degree from University of Pennsylvania and went on to receive her medical degree from Drexel College of Medicine.
 After internship at Pennsylvania Hospital, she completed residency and fellowship training in clinical neurophysiology and epilepsy at Thomas Jefferson University Hospital in Philadelphia, PA.
 Dr. Kang currently sees patients at The Johns Hopkins outpatient center on Monday and Wednesday afternoons.
 Dr. Kang is rated as an Experienced provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
-Her top areas of expertise are Seizures, Generalized Tonic-Clonic Seizure, Memory Loss, Epilepsy, and Deep Brain Stimulation.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Generalized Tonic-Clonic Seizure, Epilepsy, Memory Loss, and Deep Brain Stimulation.
+Dr. Kang is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Infant Epilepsy with Migrant Focal Crisis